-Individual chapters and the Panhellenic community as a whole benefit when each chapter selects its best-qualified members as delegate and alternate delegate to the College Panhellenic.
+Individual chapters and the Panhellenic community benefit when each chapter selects its best-qualified members as delegate and alternate delegate to the College Panhellenic.
 To represent the chapter effectively, these representatives must be informed, knowledgeable about proper Panhellenic procedures and willing to act on chapter opinion rather than individual conviction.